 Deemed Rehabilitation also applies if an individual has two offences on their record that are considered to be very minor offences.
 In Canada, very minor offences are called summary offences.
 If an individual has been convicted of more than one offence, but all of the offences are equivalent to summary offences in Canada, they are criminally inadmissible and that individual will be Deemed Rehabilitated after five years of completion of sentencing.

 If an individual has only one summary conviction on their record they are not criminally inadmissible to Canada.
 An indictable offence (a serious offence) or a hybrid offence (an offence that has the potential to be charged summarily or as an indictable offence) do not fall into this category.
-The vast majority of offences in the Canadian criminal code are hybrid offences, such as assault, DUI, and possession.
-Summary offences include possession of marijuana under 30g, public intoxication, and indecent exposure.
+The vast majority of offences in the Canadian criminal code are hybrid offences, such as assault and possession.
+Summary offences include public intoxication and indecent exposure.
 If an individual has only one of these types of convictions, it will not result in inadmissibility.

 For more information on Deemed Rehabilitation, see here.